 If you think following legal and ethical standards is only the CEO’s job, think again.
 Marketing compliance jobs affect your role at work too.
 In most cases, a business requires all of its team members to uphold and maintain compliance guidelines.
 That is why you must be aware of your legal responsibilities.
 Otherwise, you may end up making a mistake that can cost you dearly.
 And nobody wants that.

-In today’s busy world of content production, meetings, and communications, it’s easy to overlook compliance responsibilities.
-To avoid this, all team members must be aware of their part in compliance.
-Its because when they know their role, they can hold themselves accountable.
+In today’s busy world of content production, meetings, and communications, it’s easy to overlook compliance in marketing responsibilities.
+To avoid this, all team members must be aware of their compliance part.
+It’s because when they know their role, they can hold themselves accountable.

 So, where do you stand in this hierarchy?

 Let’s take a look at the various roles that can help implement marketing compliance regulations in an organization.

 Content creators like copywriters, designers, videographers, and social media managers play a critical role in managing compliance standards.

 They usually have a very hands-on approach with the creative content, from production to constant modifications.
 As a result, their work has to regularly go through changes, from client requests to version updates to stakeholder approvals.

 So how are content creator’s roles a part of the marketing compliance jobs?

 You may not be directly responsible for the entire compliance in marketing strategy, but your work is concerned with several marketing compliance responsibilities like:

 - Updating relevant stakeholders about any new changes or versions so that they can review and approve it